 Simon Kosgei feels that the most important part of the programme is providing awareness of the risks to the girl child – the risks involved in FGM and the risk of disease.
 The programme makes the communities and the girls more aware of the life choices that are available to them.
 If they can finish their education they are better equipped for life.The course also includes sessions on any issues that are prominent in the particular hotspot area, for example alcoholism or drug abuse.
 The course modules have been developed since 2009 by women leaders working with facilitators and Brighter Communities Worldwide staff.
 The facilitators use a variety of training methods including story-telling, group discussions and role plays.

 On completion of the ARP course the girls graduate through a “coming of age” ceremony.
 During the graduation ceremony the girls participate in activities including songs, plays, and dance to highlight what they have learned and inform the community that they have abandoned FGM and want to continue in education.
 Local people who may have influence in the community, such as chiefs, elders or school principals are encouraged to visit and endorse the course sessions.
 They are invited to attend the graduation along with the members of the girls’ families including men, boys and older women.
 Their presence is very important as the whole community celebrates together in their abandonment of FGM and they endorse the girls rights to education creating positive change for all.

-The good news is that the numbers of girls undergoing FGM are falling every year as more and more communities join the movement to Say No to FGM.
 If you would like to support our FGM Abandonment programme please donate at https://www.brightercommunities.org/en/get_involved/donate.php and be part of the global movement to End FGM for the next generation.

 Other sites of interest to find out more –